 We will ask for this to be provided before we give you (or another person acting on your behalf) a copy of any of your personal information we may be holding.
 We may not provide you with a copy of your personal information if it includes the personal information of other individuals or we have another lawful reason to withhold that information.

 Please see the section titled ‘How to Contact Us’ if you need to make a Data Subject Access Request

 The accuracy of your information is important to us and we are working on ways to make it easier for you to review and correct the information that we hold about you.

 In the meantime, if you change your name or address/e-mail address, or you discover that any of the other information we hold is inaccurate or out of date, please let us know by contacting our customer service team here.

 Withdrawing your consent

 Where we rely on your consent as the legal basis for processing your personal information, as set out in section above titled ‘How do we use your information when providing our services to you’, you may withdraw your consent at any time.
 If you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, please see the section titled 'What you need to do if you don’t want our marketing communications’ for further details.

-If you would like to withdraw your consent to us processing any information concerning dietary requirements, medical conditions, disabilities and special requirements, please contact our customer service team here.
+If you would like to withdraw your consent to us processing any information concerning dietary requirements, medical conditions, disabilities and special requirements, please contact us at email@example.com.
 Please note if you ask us to stop processing this information, it may mean we won’t be able to provide all or parts of the services you have requested.

 If you withdraw your consent, our use of your personal information before you withdraw can still be lawful.